-The study and application of the various types of informational writing intended for a variety of audiences.
+1094Expository WritingSemester10-12The study and application of the various types of informational writing intended for a variety of audiences.
 Using the writing process, students demonstrate a command of vocabulary, English language conventions, research and organizational skills, awareness of audience, purposes for writing, and style.
 Students will write to inform, explain, evaluate, analyze, persuade, inspire, and entertain.

+1060 Etymology Semester 1 10-12 Etymology is the study and application of the derivation of English words ancient and modern languages (Latin, Greek, Germanic, Romance Language their roots in 1076 Speech Semester 2 10-12 Speech is the study and application of the basic principles and technic Students deliver focused and coherent speeches that convey clear message appropriate to the audience and purpose.
+1086 Student Publications (Newspaper/Yearbook) Year 11-12 Prerequisite: computer skills (Publisher, Photoshop, etc), good spelling an English or teacher recommendation Students demonstrate their ability to do journalistic writing and design school newspapers and yearbooks, and a variety of media formats. - 1010 Language Arts Lab Semester 11-12 1010 Language Arts Lab This class provides remediation for students who need to pass the ELA p score as a sophomore.
+FAMILY AND CONSUMER SCIENCES 5394 Preparing for College and Careers Semester 9-12 Preparing for College and Careers addresses the knowledge, skills, and beh for success in college, career, and life.
+This course is paired with Health & year. aviors all students need t to be prepared 5364 Interpersonal Relationships Semester 1 9-12 Interpersonal Relationships addresses the knowledge, skills, attitudes participate in positive, caring, and respectful relationships in the family community, and in the workplace.
+5366 Human Development and Wellness Semester 2 9-12 Human Development and Wellness addresses development and wellness the life cycle. of individuals and famili ies throughout 5342 Nutrition and Wellness Semester 1 9-12 This class enables students to realize the components and lifelong ber practices and empowers them to apply these principles in their everyday live a classroom kitchen.
+5340 Advanced Nutrition and Wellness Semester 2 9-12 Prerequisite: Nutrition and Wellness Advanced Nutrition and Foods is a sequential course that builds on conce epts from Nutrition and Wellness.
+This course addresses more complex concepts in nutrition and foods, with en advanced special topics. nphasis on contemporary

-1060 Etymology Semester 1 10-12
+1060 Etymology

-Etymology is the study and application of the derivation of English words and word families from their roots in ancient and modern languages (Latin, Greek, Germanic, Romance Languages).

-1076 Speech Semester 2 10-12

-Speech is the study and application of the basic principles and techniques of effective oral communication.
-Students deliver focused and coherent speeches that convey clear messages, using gestures, tone, and vocabulary appropriate to the audience and purpose.

-1086 Student Publications (Newspaper/Yearbook) Year

-Prerequisite: computer skills (Publisher, Photoshop, etc), good spelling and writing habits, and a B average in Enalish or teacher recommendation

-Students demonstrate their ability to do journalistic writing and design for high school publications, including school newspapers and yearbooks, and a variety of media formats.

-1010 Language Arts Lab

-This class provides remediation for students who need to pass the ELA portion of ISTEP+ after receiving a DNP score as a sophomore.

-FAMILY AND CONSUMER SCIENCES

-Preparing for College and Careers

-Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
-This course is paired with Health & Wellness during a student's 9th grade year.

-5364 Interpersonal Relationships

-Interpersonal Relationships addresses the knowledge, skills, attitudes and behaviors all students need to participate in positive, caring, and respectful relationships in the family and with individuals at school, in the community, and in the workplace.

-Human Development and Wellness

-Human Development and Wellness addresses development and wellness of individuals and families throughout the life cycle.

-5342 Nutrition and Wellness

-This class enables students to realize the components and lifelong benefits of sound nutrition and wellness practices and empowers them to apply these principles in their everyday lives.
-Students gain experience cooking in a classroom kitchen.

-5340 Advanced Nutrition and Wellness

-Prerequisite: Nutrition and Wellness

-Advanced Nutrition and Foods is a sequential course that builds on concepts from Nutrition and Wellness.
-This course addresses more complex concepts in nutrition and foods, with emphasis on contemporary issues, or on advanced special topics.

-5362 Child Development